mocsa/x52msfsout/Testing.md

   - one ClearDataDefinition EXCEPTION_UNRECOGNIZED_ID
   - on the command line one MyDispatchProcRD Received unhandled SIMCONNECT_RECV ID:2
 - Quit x52msfsout by q+Enter.
+- Check that a log was written to x52msfsout_log.txt and it contained DEBUG and TRACE messages.
 - In services.msc, refresh the window and check that the "Logitech DirectOutput" service is running again.